 Exhibitions around the city

-It’s impossible to miss the huge posters unfurled around town as part of the 'Cannes fait le mur exhibition', celebrating 70 years of festivalgoers’ smiles and laughs (runs until August 31st).
+It’s impossible to miss the huge posters unfurled around town as part of the 'Cannes fait le mur exhibition', celebrating several years of festivalgoers’ smiles and laughs.
 The Zeïneb and Jean-Pierre Marcie-Rivière collection awaits you at Bonnard Museum.
-The exhibition pays homage to the museum’s namesake, the famous painter Pierre Bonnard (runs until September 17th).
+The exhibition pays homage to the museum’s namesake, the famous painter Pierre Bonnard.
 And be sure not to miss Villa Domergue and its enchanting gardens.
-Starting June 30th, it will host an exhibition contrasting two very different styles: the innovative works of Man Ray and the more traditional decorative art of Domergue and Maugendre.
+It hosts an exhibition contrasting two very different styles: the innovative works of Man Ray and the more traditional decorative art of Domergue and Maugendre.

 Explore Fort Royal

 Your day is drawing to a close.
 Fancy a little exploration?
 Venture a few kilometers outside Cannes to the Fort Royal, which was turned into a State Prison in the early 17th century.
-Situated on Île Sainte-Marguerite, some believe this to be the prison that held the man in the iron mask.
+Situated on Île Sainte-Marguerite, part of the larger set of Îles des Lérins, some believe this to be the prison that held the man in the iron mask.

-For your next trip to Cannes, think of stopping at the Radisson Blu Hotel & Thalasso overlooking the Mediterranean Sea and just a few steps away from the famed Croisette and Old Port.
-You will thoroughly enjoy its exceptional rooms and panoramic restaurant – aptly named the 360°.
-Also, be sure to visit the hotel’s thalasso, Les Thermes Marins, where you can take full advantage of the summer weather and treat yourself to some relaxing thalassotherapy.
-We are looking forward to welcoming you like a star!
+For your next trip to Cannes, think of stopping at the Radisson Blu 1835 Hotel & Thalasso, Cannes overlooking the Mediterranean Sea and just a few steps away from the famed Croisette and Old Port.
+You will thoroughly enjoy its exceptional rooms and panoramic restaurant – aptly named Le 360° & Panoramic Rooftop Terrace.
+Also, be sure to visit the hotel’s Thalasso, Les Thermes Marins, where you can take full advantage of the summer weather and treat yourself to some relaxing thalasso-therapy.